The Myddle Class: Recording

 Goffin and King's distribution deal with Atco fell apart.
-They were able to sign a deal with Cameo-Parkway distribute the Tomorrow label.
+They were able to sign a deal with Cameo-Parkway to distribute the Tomorrow label.
 The first release on the reconfigured Tomorrow label was by the Bach's Lunch, a female singing group, whose ranks included singer Darlene McCrea of the Cookies and the Raelettes.
 The Myddle Class provided the instrumental backing on both sides.
 The A-side was a remake of Goffin and King's "Will You Still Love Me Tomorrow", backed with Philp and Palmer's song "You Go On" on the B-side.
 The band enjoyed regional successes, and were welcomed by enthusiastic crowds in Montreal and Boston.
 They did a residency at Ungano's on the upper West Side of Manhattan, and a played a show to over 3000 people in Smithtown, Long Island, which was promoted by DJ Scott Ross.
 The band encountered a number of discouraging setbacks around this time.
 They had a successful audition with producer Tom Wilson for MGM Records, but apparently Al Aronowitz did not allow the deal to go through.
 In February 1967, they opened for the Animals, but their set was marred by technical problems in the microphones and public address system, resulting in poor reviews for the band's performance.

 In April 1967, the Myddle Class released one last single.
 The A-side "Don't Look Back" was a cover of a Temptations song and was self-produced by the group.
 On the B-side was the song "Wind Chime Laughter", a song written by Philp and Palmer, but credited jointly to the Myddle Class and Goffin.
 In August 1968, Allen Klein took over Cameo-Parkway and ousted the band's representatives at the label, including Neil Bogart (who later founded Casablanca Records), leaving their new single without any promotion.
 Some members of the Myddle Class posed anonymously as models in photographs taken by Richard Avedon intended for advertisements.
 One of Avedon's photographs of Larkey appeared on the cover of Esquire in September 1967.
 Larkey joined the Fugs in late 1967 for a series of shows at the Players Theater.